 Yes, you can use fresh or frozen raspberries, but I wouldn’t recommend it.
 The texture of the blondies will be totally different.
 The moisture from fresh/frozen raspberries makes the bars more like a cake than a bar.
 They will be more fluffy and less dense.

-How Long Will Raspberry White Chocolate Blondies Keep?
+How Long Will This Raspberry White Chocolate Blondie Recipe Keep?

 Store these blondies in an airtight container at room temperature.
 They will keep for 2-3 weeks.
 You can keep them in the refrigerator for even longer or in the freezer for up to 3 months.

-If you love these blondies, try our Rolo Blondies or Mudslide Blondies.
-And if you love desserts with raspberries, our Lemon Raspberry Bars and Cinnamon Raspberry Buckle Cake are HEAVEN!
+If you love this blondie recipe, try our Rolo Blondies or Mudslide Blondies.
+And if you love desserts with raspberries, our Lemon Raspberry Bars and Cinnamon Raspberry Buckle Cake are HEAVENLY!

 a photo of a stack of three white chocolate raspberry brownies taken so you can see the cross-sections of the blondies.

-a photo of a plate full of square white chocolate raspberry bars that have been topped with a white chocolate drizzle.
+a photo of a plate full of square white chocolate raspberry bars made from this blondie recipe that have been topped with a white chocolate drizzle.

 More Blondie Recipes to Try: